Step 5: Status Report

 - How did your evaluation process change from the plan submitted, if at all?

 - Provide an accounting of expenses incurred and MMF funds expended to date.
 Complete both tabs of the Status Report Financial Accounting Template, rename it under your organization's name and upload where indicated.

 - Were actual costs consistent with estimate?
 Please explain variances.

 In addition to responses to questions in the status report, the grantee must either provide the information described below or confirm that what is already listed is correct:

 - Purpose of Grant (1 sentence)

-- Individual who prepared the Status Report (name, title, phone number; a separate question will ask for the preparer's email address).
-This information should be for the executive who was assigned the report.
+- Individual who prepared the Status Report (name, title, phone number, email address).

 - Race/ethnicity of clients served